faanross/faanross.github.io/content/posts/post-2.md

 The second mode begins the moment we find something that triggers our ***Spidey sense*** - perhaps an unusual parent-child process relationship or a sporadic connection to an unknown IP.
 Something is off, our interest is piqued, but it's not a slam dunk yet.
 The last thing we want to do at this point is get trigger happy and call in the DFIR cavalry only for them to immediately refute our claim. *Oh hell naw.*

 So our mindset switches - instead of viewing everything as potentially suspect, we now `seek to build a case` around what we've identified as the potential indicator of compromise.
-We thus employ a more focused methodology, collecting supporting evidence until we feel satisfied that our conviction stands on firm empirical grounds, i.e., there's a (very) low probability of a false positive
+We thus employ a more focused methodology, collecting supporting evidence until we feel satisfied that our conviction stands on firm empirical grounds, i.e., there's a (very) low probability of a false positive.

 Once this threshold has been reached we then declare an incident and alert DFIR.